-The Upper Dauphin Area School District has purchased Apple iPads for selected students of the Upper Dauphin Area School District.
+The Upper Dauphin Area School District has purchased Apple iPads for all students of the Upper Dauphin Area School District.
 These students will be issued iPads with predetermined applications installed.
+Students and parents/guardians are required to review CIS Acknowledgement and Consent as well as acknowledge the accompanying agreement to protect the hardware and software inherent with this technology.
+This acknowledgement must be completed on the Sapphire portal.